 Academy Student Center

 To maximize their opportunities in a global economy, young women must embrace healthy, fit lifestyles.
-The new Academy Student Center will enhance our health and wellness curriculum; continue to grow our sports medicine courses; expand the intramural athletic program; continue to provide facilities for our outstanding interscholastic athletic program; and further the well being of each student through exercise, conditioning and learning opportunities focused on healthy lifestyles.
+The Academy Student Center, the latest addition to our campus, enhances our health and wellness curriculum; continues to grow our sports medicine courses; expands the intramural athletic program; continues to provide facilities for our outstanding interscholastic athletic program; and furthers the well being of each student through exercise, conditioning and learning opportunities focused on healthy lifestyles.

 The Counseling Center